Image Processing for Computer Graphics

 - Knowledge of Algorithm & Programming (C, C++, Java, etc.);- Linear Algebra and Calculus;

-- Basic knowledge about graphics and image;
+- Basic knowledge about graphics and imaging;

 Topics Covered: